Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Discussion

-Spatiotemporal instabilities of spiral waves come in different shapes and forms and may emerge from the far field, the core, or the boundary conditions \cite{Dodson,sandstede2000absolute,SandScheel2020}.
+Spatiotemporal instabilities of spiral waves come in different shapes and forms and may emerge from the far field, the core, or the boundary conditions \citep{Dodson,sandstede2000absolute,SandScheel2020}.
 The Dirichlet boundary conditions \cref{eq:DirichletBCs} proposed in this paper is an essential starting point to compute and identify core instabilities.
-Just as we have done for travelling waves \cite{hasan2019}, we plan to compute spectra of heteroclinic-induced spiral waves.
-Furthermore, obtaining linear spectra of spiral waves in large domains is a computationally expensive task.
-Our symmetry-based reduction can facilitate fast and efficient computations of spectra of spiral waves in spatiotemporal systems of large heteroclinic networks.
+Just as we have done for travelling waves \citep{hasan2021spatiotemporal}, we plan to compute spectra of heteroclinic-induced spiral waves.
+Such computations require a coupling of the stationary problem and the augmented eigenvalue problem.
+Hence, obtaining linear spectra of spiral waves in large domains is a computationally expensive task.
+Our symmetry-based reduction can be applied to reduce the number of ODEs for the augmented eigenvalue problem and thus facilitate fast and efficient computation of spectra of spiral waves in spatiotemporal systems of large heteroclinic networks.
+One shortcoming of this approach is that the the augmented eigenvalue problem would have full rank, which makes the stability analysis computationally expensive.
+However, one can perform iterative steps to compute the largest eigenvalue or even a selected number of dominant eigenvalues efficiently~\citep{dijkstra2014numerical,saad2011numerical}.

 For the five-species system, we were only able to find spiral waves associated with two of the three heteroclinic cycles between five equilibria.
 At first glance, it may seem like the heteroclinic cycles $\Gamma_1$ and $\Gamma_2$ are of a similar type, but the heteroclinic connections in $\Gamma_1$ are two dimensional, and the heteroclinic connections in $\Gamma_2$ are one dimensional--more precisely, there exists a two-dimensional manifold of connecting orbits between $\xi_1$ and $\xi_2$.
 It may be that this structural difference has a role to play in the bifurcation of long-period periodic orbits from these heteroclinic cycles.
 We plan to investigate this in future work by examining system~\cref{eq:5speciesPDE} with one spatial dimension in the travelling frame coordinates and investigating the heteroclinic bifurcations which occur in the resulting 10-dimensional system of ODEs.